jqnatividad/qsv/README.md

 To find out your jobs setting, call `qsv --version`.
 The second to the last number is the number of jobs qsv will use for multi-threaded commands.
 The last number is the number of logical processors detected by qsv.

-> **NOTE:** Going forward, all multithreaded commands will eventually be migrated to rayon.

 ### Benchmarking for Performance
 Use and fine-tune the [benchmark script](scripts/benchmark-basic.sh) when tweaking qsv's performance to your environment.
 Don't be afraid to change the benchmark data and the qsv commands to something that is more representative of your